nocobase/docs/docs/en-US/handbook/data-source-http-api/index.md

 ## Introduction

-This is used to connect to data from HTTP API sources, supporting adaptation for common CRUD operations.
+This is used to connect to data from HTTP API sources.

 :::warning
 The plugin is currently under development.
 Please stay tuned.